Text Area

 State

-When the user interacts with the Text Area, it goes through various states: Idle with a placeholder in the place of the content, Focused while the user is typing in it, and Filled once the user has finished adding content and moved on.
+The Text Area component supports five states for the enabled variants: Idle, Idle & Hover, Filled, Filled & Hover and Focused.
 These flexibility enhancements afford a more dynamic interaction design that can seamlessly flow into high-fidelity prototyping.
 In Figma, you can toggle between states using the State property in the right properties panel.

 Every experienced designer uses constraints wisely to limit the user input and avoid invalid states, hence the availability of validation styles.
 Through the available validation styles, the Text Area is equipped for sophisticated designs that display Success, Warning, and Error visuals.